Charles Self: Early life

 Charles 'Charlie' Self was born in England, on 14 February 1949, and his mother died when he was quite young.
 Some friends in Dublin believed he was adopted.
 Some had met his parents when they visited him and his father, who was in the military, may have remarried.
 He was mainly raised by an aunt in Glasgow and was on good terms with his family.

 Career

-Self had worked at the BBC, but was persuaded by to work at the Irish broadcaster Raidió Teilifís Éireann by RTÉ's head of design, Alpho O'Reilly.
+Self had worked at the BBC, but was persuaded to work at the Irish broadcaster Raidió Teilifís Éireann by RTÉ's head of design, Alpho O'Reilly.
 Self relocated to Dublin in 1978 and moved into Annesley Mews on Brighton Avenue in Monkstown.
 He shared the mews with broadcaster Vincent Hanley.

 He was the main set designer for The Late Late Show and worked on a popular Christmas television special with the entertainer Twink, and was due to have a wage increase.